liamhv31/Projects/Data-Exfiltration-Detection.md

 **Answer**: 5

 ### Question 2 - What is the name of the customer-related file exfiltrated from the root account?
-We just need to modify the previous query to return events for the `root` account instead of `guest`.
+We simply need to modify the previous query to return events for the `root` account instead of `guest`.
 ```
 ftp.request.command == "USER" && ftp.request.arg == "root"
 ```